mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

     return loss, total_reward, steps
 ```

-The `@ms_function` annotation states that this method will be compiled into a MindSpore computational graph for acceleration.
+The `@jit` annotation states that this method will be compiled into a MindSpore computational graph for acceleration.
 To support this, all scalar values must be defined as tensor types, e.g. `self.zero_value = Tensor(0, mindspore.float32)`.

 The `train_one_episode` method first calls the `reset` method of environment, `self.msrl.collect_environment.reset()` function to reset the environment.
 It then collects the experience from the environment with the `msrl.agent_act` function handler and inserts the experience data in the replay buffer using the `self.msrl.replay_buffer_insert` function.
 Afterwards, it invokes the `self.msrl.agent_learn`  function to train the target model.
 The input of `self.msrl.agent_learn` is a set of sampled results returned by  `self.msrl.replay_buffer_sample`.